whatwg/sg/SG Policy.md

 A. The [Steering Group] may define policies and agreements that govern the operation of the WHATWG.
 Policies must not conflict with the [Steering Group Agreement].
 If they do, the [Steering Group Agreement] takes precedence.

-B. Other than the [Steering Group Agreement] and the [WHATWG Principles], the [Steering Group] may adopt, amend, or revoke Policies or Agreements by [consensus].
+B. Other than the [Steering Group Agreement] and the [WHATWG Principles], the [Steering Group] may adopt, amend, or revoke policies or agreements by [consensus].
 The same applies to this Steering Group Policy.

 C. The canonical copies of all WHATWG policies and agreements must be kept in the [Steering Group]'s repository.
 Policies may also be published elsewhere, such as on <https://whatwg.org/>.

-D. Changes to policies and agreements should be made by pull request associated with an issue.
-Changes must be reviewed by a [Steering Group Representative] and may only be merged by [Consensus] or [unanimous consent] of the [Steering Group], as set forth in the [Steering Group Agreement].
+D. Changes to policies and agreements should be made by pull request associated with an issue that has a title prefix of "Policy Change: ".
+Changes must be reviewed by a [Steering Group Representative] and may only be merged when:

+* There is [consensus] or [unanimous consent] of the [Steering Group], as set forth in the [Steering Group Agreement].
+* For substantive non-urgent changes: 45 [days] have passed since review.

-E. Anyone may propose policy changes via issue and pull request.
+E. Anyone may propose policy changes via issues and pull requests.
 The [Steering Group] is not obliged to respond to such proposals.

 ## Powers and responsibilities